-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Mikala Hartis and will benefit 100 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Mikala Hartis and will benefit 100 students.

 Cheatham first graders are putting the FUN back in phonics fundamentals!
 We are using fun centers to engage learners at all levels to help build their literacy skills and continue growing our phonemic and phonological awareness.

-This grant under Science / STEAM Curriculum was awarded to Courtney Knight and will benefit 800 students this coming year.
+This grant under Science / STEAM Curriculum was awarded to Courtney Knight and will benefit 800 students.

 This grant provides a school-wide subscription for BreakoutEDU which will allow all students at Cheatham Elementary to develop problem-solving skills and work collaboratively to complete standards-aligned escape rooms, both digitally and in the physical classroom.
 Students will also have the opportunity to use their technology skills to think logically about their curriculum and develop their own digital escape rooms to be shared with their classmates, fostering opportunities for communication, teamwork, and rigorous thought.